PracticumAI/python/README.md

 #### Optional Content / Additional Resources

-For those with no programming experience, the Python for Everbody [website](https://www.py4e.com/) and free textbook by Charles Severance is a wonderful resource.
-If, on the other hand, you have prior programming experience, Brian Overland's *Python without Fear* is a great introduction to the language and includes advanced chapters on object-oriented programming.
+For those with no programming experience, the [Python for Everybody website](https://www.py4e.com/), where you can also download the *free* textbook by Charles Severance, is a wonderful resource.
+If, on the other hand, you have prior programming experience, Brian Overland's [*Python without Fear*](https://www.oreilly.com/library/view/python-without-fear/9780134688251/) is a great introduction to the language and includes advanced chapters on object-oriented programming.

 ***